wp-plugins/trailblaze/readme.txt

 Once the plugin has been activated, visit the Settings page to customize the Home link label and the breadcrumbs separator.

-To add the template tag to your theme, insert the following code where you would like the breadcrumb trail to appear.
+To add the template tag to your theme, insert the following code, preferably outside of the loop, where you would like the breadcrumb trail to appear.

 `<?php if ( function_exists( 'wap8_trailblaze' ) ) {
      wap8_trailblaze();